27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Best Hostels in Mallorca Island

-Mallorca is one of the most stunning Spanish islands in the Mediterranean sea.
+Mallorca is one of the most stunning Spanish islands in the Mediterranean.

-With incredible blue crystal water and white sand beaches, I do recommend you to explore also the “Serra de Tramuntana” and go a bit off the beaten path.
+Crystal-blue water, white sand beaches — but do yourself a favor and explore the “Serra de Tramuntana” too, and get a bit off the beaten path.

-Secret Tip: Go to Deià and have lunch directly at the beach at Ca’n Lluc.
-It is not the cheapest restaurant on the island, but totally worth it.
+Secret Tip: Go to Deià and have lunch right at the beach at Ca’n Lluc.
+Not the cheapest restaurant on the island, but totally worth it.

-1. Best hostel in Palma de Mallorca for couples – Boc Palma Hostel
+1. Best hostel in Palma de Mallorca for couples – The Boc Hostels – City

 2. Best hostel in Palma de Mallorca for solo travelers – We Hostel